invenia/DateOffsets.jl/README.md

 **Static Offset:** Static offsets are offsets that are defined by simple numeric values.
 These offsets can be applied to one date to arrive at another using basic arithmetic.

-For our purposes, even offsets that do not on their own translate to a consistent known number of seconds, such as "two months" (or even "one day", in the case of daylight saving time) are still defined as "static".
-Julia (in conjunction with TimeZones.jl) provides excellent date support, making this relatively simple.

 **Dynamic Offset:** Dynamic offsets are offsets with more complex definitions.
 Typically these offsets are defined by nonnumeric properties of a date, or based on numeric